b0494b0494/grpc-sample-minimal/README.md

 - **gRPC Communication**: Unary, server streaming, client streaming, and bidirectional streaming
 - **Authentication**: Token-based authentication for gRPC calls
 - **File Operations**:
-  - Upload files to multiple cloud storage providers
+  - Upload files to multiple cloud storage providers (click to select or drag and drop)
+  - Preview image, PDF, and text files directly in the browser
   - Download files from storage
   - List uploaded files with metadata
   - Delete files from storage